 Most company policies in Canada suggest a 30-min long lunch break compared to other countries with one-hour long lunch breaks.
 Most Canadians prefer to have their lunch in front of their system while working.
 Also, they have the rest 30-minute break split into two, 15-minute breaks allowing them to stretch their legs or may grab a cup of coffee with their colleagues.

 Canada loves to have casual Fridays when employees can come to the office in casual attire, jeans, and a t-shirt; professional attire follows the rest of the week.
 However, these days, many Canadian companies have started to shift to the informal dress code work.
 Though the formal dress code has not completely vanished from Canada’s work environment, most employees can expect to have casual Fridays every day very soon.

 Canada has two official languages; are English and French.
 Thus, many companies work with clients who communicate in both or any one of the languages.
 So, it would be easier for you to work on your communication skills rather than translating the conversation every time.

-Canada is committed to welcome skilled foreign workers to the country and has introduced various immigration and visa options for different candidates.
-Many occupations, including those in IT, nursing and medical sector, and transport and farming sectors, are not just the in-demand occupations in different provinces and territories, but candidates in these sectors get worthwhile compensations.
+Canada is committed to welcoming skilled foreign workers to the country and has introduced various immigration and visa options for different candidates.
+Many occupations, including those in IT, nursing and medical sector, and transport and farming sectors, are not just in-demand occupations in different provinces and territories, but candidates in these sectors get worthwhile compensations.
 Thus, it is important that you know under which program you apply, as this factor creates all the difference in the selection or rejection of your visa application.
 So, it is better to make an informed decision, as it will get you closer to your Canadian dream.